-- study of poetry - human experience and values explored through poetry - theme, structure, figurative and stylistic devices, mood, tone, point of view, irony - recognize, explain and comprehend metaphors, symbols, allusions in poetry
+- study of classic and modern poetry - human experience and values explored through poetry - theme, structure, figurative and stylistic devices, mood, tone, point of view, - recognize, explain and comprehend figures of speech in poetry

 Assignments: Each unit will involve an evaluation activity (essay, project, presentation) and/or test.
 These projects and due dates will be introduced one month ahead.
 Late assignments will be accepted (with 10% per day penalty) for up to three days, and no assignments will be accepted after the work has been returned to the class.